 However, the diet does recommend healthier eating for extra weight loss and health reasons.

-Portions sizes should be moderate but adequate.
-Foods choices should focus on healthy options with the occasional indulgence.
+Portion sizes should be moderate but adequate.
+Food choices should focus on healthy options with the occasional indulgence.

 The practicability feature of the 5 2 diet has made it successful with many participants.
 You are not expected to eat special modified food or make your life difficult by eating what you would normally hate due to lack of taste or unpleasantness.

 There are no dos and don’ts in the 5:2 Diet program list.
-Participants are only presented with few and simple choices to make to increase the success rate of the diet plan.
+Participants are only presented with few and simple choices to make to increase the diet plan’s success rate.

-Specific and personalized: When you are allowed to eat your regular food and those that taste good to you, then the motivation to continue with such program for dieting remains high.
+Specific and personalized: When you are allowed to eat your regular food and those that taste good to you, then the motivation to continue with such a dieting program remains high.